Glenwood Springs, Colorado: Hot springs

 There are numerous hot springs in the area, including several facilities in town that range from 93 to 104 °F with varying mineral content.
 Native Americans believe the springs had medicinal and magical qualities, and prior to 1800, the Utes believed the springs were sacred.

 Yampah Hot Springs vapor caves are underground geothermal steam baths, historically used by the Ute people as a source of rejuvenation and healing.
 The vapor caves consist of three connecting rock chambers, and temperatures average 110 to 112 °F.

 Iron Mountain Hot Springs features mineral water soaking pools.

 Water sports

 Glenwood Springs is noted for its fishing.
 There is a dedicated Glenwood Whitewater Park.

 Bike trails

 Two bike trails end at Glenwood.
 The Glenwood Canyon Recreational Trail winds 16 mi through Glenwood Canyon.
 The Rio Grande Trail runs roughly 41 mi along the former local Denver and Rio Grande Western Railroad, to Aspen.

 Glenwood Caverns

 Glenwood Caverns Adventure Park is an amusement park located near Glenwood Springs.

 Glenwood Vaudeville Revue

 The Glenwood Vaudeville Revue, founded in 2009, performs a dinner theater show in a renovated downtown movie theater.

 Education

 K-12 education

-Public education is administered by Roaring Fork Schools.
+Public education is administered by the Roaring Fork School District RE-1.
 Schools located in Glenwood Springs include: